 Which systems platforms are in use today?
 Future platforms?

 What other applications are in use?
 Does your application need to integrate with them?

 This is where extracts from the Business Model could be included to outline the task and roles involved and so on.]

-Stakeholder Profiles

-[Describe each stakeholder in the system here by filling in the following table for each stakeholder.
-Remember that stakeholder types can be as divergent as users, departments, and technical developers.
-A thorough profile would cover the following topics for each type of stakeholder.]

-<Stakeholder Name>